Goodfellow Materials Power Historic Fusion Ignition Breakthrough at LLNL

-On December 5, 2022, the Lawrence Livermore National Laboratory (LLNL) in California achieved a monumental milestone: fusion ignition at the National Ignition Facility (NIF).
-This historic demonstration marked the first time a laboratory experiment produced more energy from a fusion reaction than the energy used to initiate it: a condition known as ignition.
+On 5 December 2022, the Lawrence Livermore National Laboratory (LLNL) achieved fusion ignition at the National Ignition Facility (NIF) — the first time in history that a laboratory experiment produced more energy from a fusion reaction than was used to initiate it.

-The NIF experiment involved firing the facility’s 192 powerful lasers onto a BB-sized target of deuterium and tritium (DT), heavier isotopes of hydrogen.
-By delivering 2.05 megajoules (MJ) of laser energy, LLNL scientists achieved a fusion energy output of 3.15 MJ, demonstrating a net energy gain.
-This peer-reviewed and externally verified result confirms the fundamental principles of inertial confinement fusion (ICF), marking a transformative breakthrough for fusion energy and a critical step toward the pursuit of limitless, clean power.
+The experiment involved firing 192 high-powered lasers onto a target of deuterium and tritium roughly the size of a BB pellet.
+Delivering 2.05 megajoules of laser energy, LLNL scientists achieved a fusion energy output of 3.15 megajoules — a net energy gain that confirms the fundamental principles of inertial confinement fusion.
+The result was peer-reviewed and independently verified.

 Lawrence Livermore National Laboratory | GoodfellowLawrence Livermore National Laboratory | Goodfellow